enotii/Fillit/README.md

 # Fillit

-ITS AMAZING PROJECT by caking and mbeagan
+ITS AMAZING PROJECT by caking and mbeahan

 for start:
 1.`make`